How to Get Started On Your First Marijuana Harvest

 Starting from Scratch with Seeds

-You’ll need to get a few seeds.
-They cost around $10 or more per seed if you buy online from legal sellers.
+A crucial part of your setup for growing cannabis: You’ll need to get a few seeds.
+They cost around $10 or more per seed if you buy online from legal sellers (link takes you to our seed buying guide).
 Once you have those beautiful little babies on hand, you’ll need a place to germinate them.

 Peat Pellets for Germination